evanx/redex/README.md

 - We wish to decouple our systems and microservices and enable their collaboration through messaging e.g. via HTTP, Redis queues, etc.

 Solution:
 - In practice we need to reconfigure such wiring at runtime as an operational concern.
-For this purpose, use we introduce Redix.
+For this purpose, use we introduce Redex.

 ## Cost/Benefit